 The António Champalimaud Vision Award is given for contributions to overall vision research and contributions to the alleviation of visual problems, primarily in developing countries.
 The work of this year’s recipients covers the entire research process, from the identification of the molecule, to the understanding of its role in retinal-vascular disease in animals and humans, to the evaluation of an inhibitor and its final application in the treatment of affected patients.

-On August 1, 2014, Michelle Rohrer, vice president of U.S. Regulatory Affairs, was named by PharmaVOICE magazine as one of the 100 most inspiring people in the life sciences industry.
+In August 2014, Michelle Rohrer, vice president of U.S. Regulatory Affairs, was named by PharmaVOICE magazine as one of the 100 most inspiring people in the life sciences industry.
 Michelle has an exemplary history in the biotech industry and has served in roles across research and development, quality control and regulatory at Genentech.

 The annual PharmaVOICE 100 list is selected from submissions provided by industry executives based on how the nominee has inspired and motivated them, their influence as a corporate leader, and their positive impact on the industry.
 Michelle was recognized for her ability to innovate as well as develop breakthrough strategies.